osiam/connector4python/documents/README.md

 ## Build and Start

-Go to the document you want to build (e.q. sdl) and call two pdflatex.
+Go to the document you want to build (e.q. sdl) and call pdflatex two times.